samsw69/project-1/README.md

 1. searching for win arrays which contain some of the players numbers
 2. of those arrays, searching for any in which all of the indices in the win array are present in the players array
 3. if present, a win is announced
-4. if not, the other player takes their turn and play contnues.
+4. if not, the other player takes their turn and play continues.

 Once a winner is announced there is the option to: